boot-clj/boot-cljs/README.md

 Copyright © 2014 Adzerk<br>
 Copyright © 2015-2017 Juho Teperi

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.

+### Meta-merge

+Uses copied code from [meta-merge](https://github.com/weavejester/meta-merge) with following notice:

+Copyright © 2016 Phil Hagelberg, James Reeves and all the Leiningen contributors.

+Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.